 Follow the same steps for the location.

 Repeat once more for the timestamp, which is stored in column 2.
-As soon as you indicate that the times are stored in column 2, the aforementioned error disappears.
+As soon as you indicate that the times are stored in column 2, all the errors disappear and the SAVE button becomes enabled.

 If you stopped here, you will only have access to the location and timestamps during analysis.
 Most likely, you will want to make some additional properties available.